-Built in the the 2nd century AD in honour of the Greek god of the Sun, the Temple of Apollo is one of Side's most impressive ancient monuments, occupying a commanding position on the seafront not far from the harbour.
+Built in the 2nd century AD in honour of the Greek god of the Sun, the Temple of Apollo is one of Turkey's most impressive ancient monuments, occupying a commanding position on the seafront not far from the harbour.

 According to the local legend, this was the spot where Mark Antony met Cleopatra, and there's a palpable air of history and romance here in the evenings as the sun goes down over the Mediterranean, its rays crossing the temple's columns.